mys31f/bashsetup/README.md

 NVIDIA drivers for the NVIDIA script.
 Ibus-bamboo for typing Vietnamese, and subsequently the Ibus engine.
 Distribution specific apps: RPMFusion and UnitedRPM for Fedora, yay for Arch Linux and Manjaro.

+**NOTICE**: Chrome will be installed instead of Chromium on Debian to maintain Google login capabilities.